Weak mixing directions in non-arithmetic Veech surfaces: Generic weak-mixing

-\begin{thm} Let $(S,\Sigma,\omega)$ be a Veech surface, $k$ its trace field.
+\begin{theorem} Let $(S,\Sigma,\omega)$ be a Veech surface, $k$ its holonomy field.
 Then in each minimal direction the group of eigenvalues is finitely generated.
-Moreover, \begin{itemize} \item if $(S,\Sigma,\omega)$ is arithmetic ($k=\Q$) then, in each minimal direction, all eigenfunctions of the flow of $S$ are lifts from the maximal torus of $S$.
-In particular, there are exactly 2 rationally independent continuous eigenvalues. \item if $(S,\Sigma,\omega)$ is non-arithemtic ($k \not= \Q$) then, the ratio of any two eigenvalues for the flow of $S$ belongs to $k$.
-In particular, in each minimal direction, there are at most $[k\mathop:\Q]$ rationally independent eigenvalues. \end{itemize} \end{thm}
+Moreover, \begin{itemize} \item If $(S,\Sigma,\omega)$ is arithmetic ($k=\Q$) then, in each minimal direction, all eigenfunctions of the flow of $S$ are lifts from the maximal torus of $S$.
+In particular, there are exactly 2 rationally independent continuous eigenvalues. \item If $(S,\Sigma,\omega)$ is non-arithemtic ($k \not= \Q$) then, the ratio of any two non-zero eigenvalues for the translation flow of $S$ belongs to $k$.
+In particular, in each minimal direction, there are at most $[k\mathop:\Q]$ rationally independent eigenvalues. \end{itemize} \end{theorem}

 \begin{proof} Let us assume that $\nu \in \R$ is an eigenvalue of the flow of $(S,\Sigma,\omega)$.

 Let $W = \bigoplus V^\sigma$ and $W_\Z = W \cap H^1(S;\Z)$.
 Let $E^s \subset W$ be the stable space of the Kontsevich-Zorich cocycle restricted to $W$ and denote $E^{s,\sigma} = E^s \cap V^\sigma$.
 Note that $E^{s,\sigma}$ has dimension at most 1.
 From Theorem~\ref{thm:Veech_criterion_for_Veech_surfaces}, if $\nu$ is an eigenvalue of the flow, there exists $v \in W_\Z$ such that $\nu \Im\omega - v \in E^s$.
 The map $\nu \mapsto v$ provides a isomorphism between the group of eigenvalues and a subgroup of $W_\Z$, so the group of eigenvalues is finitely generated.